Helena van Essen

 Photo: Wikimedia Commons

-After years of unsuccessful demonstrations by the Catholic inhabitants of Northern Ireland for equal rights, riots between Catholics and Protestants break out in August 1969.
-Soon the riots turn into an armed conflict (‘the Troubles’), which continues until the beginning of this century.
-One of the main hot spots is Derry.
-Already in 1975, a monument is erected in a cemetery in the Creggan district for 46 killed members of the IRA.
-According to official sources, between 1969 and 2001, a total of 3,532 people die as a result of the conflict.
+After Catholic residents of Northern Ireland had been demonstrating in vain for years for equal rights, riots broke out between Catholics and Protestants in August 1969.
+Soon the riots escalate into armed conflict (‘the Troubles’), which continues until the beginning of this century.
+One of the main flashpoints is Derry.
+As early as 1975, a monument to 46 killed members of the IRA is erected in a cemetery in the Creggan district.
+According to official sources, a total of 3,532 people die as a result of the conflict between 1969 and 2001.

 ‘The Great Famine’